kitschpatrol/yanki-obsidian/README.md

 4. **Sync**

    Initiate a sync from Obsidian to Anki using the `Yanki: Sync flashcard notes to Anki` command.
-You can also trigger a sync manually via the button in the Yanki settings tab, or enable automatic syncing to sync whenever notes in your watched vault folders change.
+You can also trigger a sync manually via the button in the Yanki settings tab.

 5. **Study**